d8660091/ELG5195Project/README.md

 Useful links:
 ----

--[Xilinx], for simulation and synthesis.
+ - [Xilinx], for simulation and synthesis.

--[Presentation], deadline is March 31st.
+- [Presentation], deadline is March 31st.

 -[Report], deadline is April 10th.